avdean/avdean.github.io/_posts/2018-11-30-broaden-or-focus.md

 description: 'A look at both schools of thought: Jack-of-all-trades or Expert artisan'
 category: []
 tags:
-- lifestyle
+- Lifestyle
-- opinion
+- Opinion
-- web design
+- Web Design
 introduction: 'A look at both schools of thought: Jack-of-all-trades or Expert artisan'
 categories:
 - Lifestyle